2mol/pboy/README.md

 # Contribute

-You can open issues, send pull requests against the spec file https://github.com/2mol/pboy/blob/master/SPEC.md, and you're generally very welcome to share any opinions and fixes.
+You can open issues, send pull requests against the spec file https://github.com/2mol/pboy/blob/master/SPEC.md, and you're generally very welcome to share any opinions, fixes, refactoring succestions etc.

-Some ideas for what the next priorities are:

-- exception handling if `pdftotext` or `pdfinfo` are missing.
-- nicer handling in case of a missing or malformed config file.
-Right now we simply (over)write the config file with a fresh one.
-It would be good to have an initial setup dialog asking for the inbox and library folder paths.
+See the abovementioned document to get an idea of what some of the next priotities are.

 # Thanks